yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

 ??? example  "Triggers voting for the Diplomatic Victory"
 	Applicable to: Triggerable

+??? example  "Gain [amount] [stat]"
+	Example: "Gain [3] [Culture]"

+	Applicable to: Triggerable

+??? example  "Gain [amount]-[amount] [stat]"
+	Example: "Gain [3]-[3] [Culture]"

+	Applicable to: Triggerable

+??? example  "Gain enough Faith for a Pantheon"
+	Applicable to: Triggerable

+??? example  "Gain enough Faith for [amount]% of a Great Prophet"
+	Example: "Gain enough Faith for [3]% of a Great Prophet"

+	Applicable to: Triggerable

 ??? example  "This Unit gains the [promotion] promotion"